WSU-kduncan/s24cicd-Snekman23/readme-ci.md

   - This runs the container named site and puts it on port 80

  View Project
-  - To view the site, I went to localhost:80
-  - Gives us the following
+  - To view the site, I went to localhost:80 whcih gives us the following
   ![Site image](images/image1.png)